laurentpayot/meteor-webpack/guide/DAY1.md

 ## Meteor Build System to the Rescue!

 This is where Meteor build system comes handy.
-It is already working pretty well, their is no configuration needed and you can use custom build plugins.
+It is already working pretty well, there is no configuration needed and you can use custom build plugins.
 Everything we actually need to use the goodies of Webpack without the complexity layers that it usually comes with.

 What if you had at your disposition all the Webpack goodies to be more productive but had zero configuration needed?
 What if all you needed to do was adding a few Meteor packages and everything was setup for you?
 What if you don't even need to know how Webpack configuration are working?
 What if you had access to all the Webpack goodies that you can't usually have within the Meteor world today?

 This is exactly what the Meteor package `webpack:webpack` will do for you!

 Before we dive head-first on Webpack, you have to understand why you need it (or not).
-There is some basic stuff you probably want at the beginning of any project and their is some stuff you should wait until it is mature enough.
+There is some basic stuff you probably want at the beginning of any project and there is some stuff you should wait until it is mature enough.
 I'll let you know my own point of view and let you be the judge for your own projects.
 If you feel like something is wrong, just don't do it!
 But I can tell you most of the stuff will make you feel more comfortable with Meteor than ever before.

 Webpack 2 is also going to bring great optimizations and better code splitting in the future.
 The release is far from being announced so let's keep our focus on what matters today.